lpego/mzb-suite/README.md

 - [ ] Renku workflows for the different modules (or add `renku run` ... in front of command in `sh` scripts) → not sure about this one (yet)

 ### Functionality and data
-- [ ] Double check that excluding the millimetre/colour scale in images works properly
+- [x] Double check that excluding the millimetre/colour scale in images works properly *in cv2, x and y are flipped compared to most other implementations!*
 - [ ] Add the Dübendorf data use case to check consistency for multiple projects

 ### JupyterLab via Renku